theNewDynamic/aba-icc/_the-aba-icc-project/internships.md

 If interested in applying for an internship at the ABA's ICC Project, please email the following PDF formatted material (as a whole or in individual pieces) to the Director of the ABA's ICC Project, [Kristin Smith](/staff/kristin-smith/)\:

+**For Summer 2020 internships, applications will be accepted and reviewed on a rolling basis, but please apply at the latest by April 30, 2020.**

-**For Fall internships (Sept.- early Dec.), please apply by Aug.
-31, 2019.
-Applications also accepted for Spring 2020 internships on a rolling basis.&nbsp;**
+**For Fall 2020 internships (Sept.- early Dec.), please apply by July 31, 2020.**

 ---